subediupadesh/IMCATHEA/README.md

 ## Video (YouTube) Tutorial for using IMCATHEA:
 The stepwise process to predict the phase for an example case of "CrNbTiZr" MPEA is shown in the YouTube video tutorial at:

+## How to cite IMCATHEA libraries:
+If you use IMCATHEA in your research, please cite:

+"Authors .
+Paper Title (2022)."
+DOI:

+## For the Full Open Access Paper:
+https://